jpa203/jpa203/README.md

-- 👋 Hi, I’m @jpa203
+- 👋 Hi, I’m Jean Paul Azzopardi
-- 👀 I’m interested in data journalism/data science.
+- I'm a graduate student at Boston University passionate about data analytics and journalism.
-- 🌱 I’m currently learning Python, R, Data Visualization, Web/Text Scraping, NLPs and Data Mining.
+- On my Github, you'll find a selection of data analytics/science projects I have worked on.
 - 📫 How to reach me - jeanpaulazzopardi@gmail.com

 <!---